biohazrd51/WoW-Buff-Bot/README.md

 * Setting Onyxia head turn in ($ony)
 * Setting Rend head turn in ($wcb)
 * Automatic alert roughly 3-5 minutes before next turn in is available
-* View timers showing last know turn in and time until next available turn in ($timers)
+* View timers showing last known turn in and time until next available turn in ($timers)

 ### How to use